ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/080-template-binding.md

   INTERPOLATION, // Added
 }

-export type TemplateChildNode = ElementNode | TextNode | InterpolationNode; // Added InterpolationNode
+export type TemplateChildNode = ElementNode | TextNode | InterpolationNode // Added InterpolationNode

 export interface InterpolationNode extends Node {
-  type: NodeTypes.INTERPOLATION;
+  type: NodeTypes.INTERPOLATION
-  content: string; // The content written inside the Mustache (in this case, the single variable name defined in setup will be placed here)
+  content: string // The content written inside the Mustache (in this case, the single variable name defined in setup will be placed here)
 }
 ```